 “There’s no need for a headscarf.
 It’s very open.
 You’re not Muslim, so you don’t need a headscarf.”

-The trip to Jordan confirmed Mira’s view.
-In Jordan the full spectrum of religious, less-religious, and secular attire is on display in the streets, often in a single social group.
+Visits to Jordan have confirmed Mira’s view.
+In Jordan the full spectrum of religious, less-religious, secular and cultural attire is on display in the streets, often in a single social group.
 A dominant image is of a group of women, clearly family, walking into an ice cream shop.
 Grandmother wore a light scarf over her hair, a fashionable jacket and pants; mother was in hijab and abaya; one daughter wore a patterned hijab while her sister was in tight jeans, dark hair gleaming against her blouse.
 Most deliciously jarring of my expectations were the young people at the table next to me at lunch at Haret Jdoudna, a storied restaurant in Madaba.
 They were a raucous foursome of twenty-somethings enjoying a weekend visit.
 The women laughed and talked together in that way of closest friends.
 They all shared shisha, tobacco vaporized over a water pipe.

 The surprise was the women’s dress.
 One wore a tidy hijab, loose sweater, and skirt – relatively conservative attire, you might say.
 The other was dressed, as I put it to my companion, “like a Barbie doll.”
 Bleached hair, false eyelashes, acrylic nails, thick makeup.
 In a final affront to my expectations, she had kicked off her shoes and perched barefoot and cross-legged on her chair.
 This woman would have stood out in a Bohemian café in my west-coast city.
 Here she was, in the ancient city of Madaba, sharing intimacies with a woman whose religious credentials were inscribed on her clothing.
 How could these two women be friends?

 Mira’s choice of clothing is a spiritual statement, an act of modesty and worship that she believes brings her closer to God.
 The same can be said for the young women in niqabs (full veils) who drew me into their selfies after a film screening in Jordan.
 Faceless, dehumanized?
 This was not my perception of these women as they laughed and jockeyed for position in the camera frame.
 The key word is choice.
 In some households, in some regions, men make these choices for women.
 That is unfortunate.
-Is it any more acceptable, though, for secular authorities in some countries in the West to seek to remove the choices of religious women by outlawing head coverings and veils?
+Is it any more acceptable, though, for secular authorities in some countries in the West to seek to constrain the freedoms of religious women by outlawing head coverings and veils?
 I challenge those authorities to pull up a chair and talk with Muslim women.